tsholmes/KSASM/Spec.md

 * ...
 * `111` data width 8

-### ImmFlag (1 bit)
+### ImmCount (2 bit)
-If 1, input A is read at the PC instead of popped from the stack
+Specifies number of operands which are read at the PC instead of popped from the stack (in order A,B,C).

 ### Data Type (4 bits)
 Specifies the data type of an input or output